bharratgehlot/spendwise_javascript/README.md

 5. Added Settings Page (placeholder)

-- Current 2.2.2
+- Version: 2.2.2

+1. A Small settings icon with dedicated page
+2. Add new template for happy august link
+3. Limit table row on Mobile
+4. Added some logic warnings on index.html page
+5. Added a placeholder for mini games
+6. Repititive Name input solved
+7. Fixed Several things

+- Current: 2.2.3

-1. Logo
+1. Logo, App Icon,
 2. Fresh 30 Backgrounds
-3. A Small settings icon with dedicated page
-4. Add new template for happy august link
-5. Add a new warning message that says updated to new vesion with link to logs
+3. Add a new warning message that says updated to new vesion with link to logs
-6. Limit table row on Mobile
-7. Added some logic warnings on index.html page
-8. Email Verification Logic In Settings Page
+4. Email Verification Logic In Settings Page
-9. PDF File Improvements
-10. PDF File Design Adjustment
+5. Added catch the falling food mini game